GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

-  exec                Execute a custom action fix                 Update old configuration to a newer schema version schema              List JSON schemas used to validate skaffold.yaml configuration survey              Opens a web browser to fill out the Skaffold survey version             Print the version information
+  exec                Execute a custom action fix                 Update old configuration to a newer schema version schema              List JSON schemas used to validate skaffold.yaml configuration version             Print the version information

 Use "skaffold <command> --help" for more information about a given command.